Step into the light.

 Apply for the Postgraduate Diploma in Arts Subjects (PGDipArts)Apply Now

 Why study Theatre Studies at Otago?

-You’ll study different times and cultures from a theatre perspective, ranging from Shakespeare to performance art and all points in-between.
+You’ll study different times and cultures from a theatre perspective, ranging from Shakespeare to Performance Art.
 Practice and analytical investigation inform and support one another.